Guidelines on the Standards for Argumentation on Social Science Issues

 2.4.
 Interconnection of Specific Standards

-The three specific criteria (complexity, uncertainties, openness) are interrelated.
-The complexity of a QSS reinforces its open nature, as societal stakeholders may prioritize different dimensions (for example, the environmental dimension or the economic dimension).
-Similarly, the uncertainties inherent in QSSs make alternative perspectives acceptable, which further reinforces their open nature.
+The three specific criteria (complexity, uncertainties, openness) are interconnected.
+The complexity of a QSS reinforces its open nature, as societal actors may prioritize different dimensions (for example, the environmental dimension or the economic dimension).
+Similarly, the uncertainties inherent in QSSs make alternative viewpoints acceptable, which further reinforces their open nature.

 For more information: